 Impact: Their success is hard to measure

 The answer to these issues is to make your feedback requests regular and consistent.
 Free-flowing feedback channels need to be put in place and utilised frequently.
 Forget ‘once a year’.
-Think ‘once a week’, as a minimum.
+Think ‘once a week’ as a minimum.
 It is the role of internal communications to pick up on the ongoing signals given out by workers.
-When you’re looking to improve employee engagement with listening skills, this needs to be incorporated into part of the everyday routine.
+When you’re looking to increase employee engagement with listening skills, this needs to be incorporated into part of the everyday routine.

 #1 Pulse Surveys